 - Freedom of Speech – When it comes to the internet, there is a very thin line between freedom of speech and being a cyber-offender.
 As freedom of speech enables individuals to speak their mind, cyber law refrains obscenity and crassness over the web.

 - Harassment and Stalking – Harassment and stalking are prohibited over internet platforms as well.
-Cyber laws protect the victims and prosecute the offender against this offence.
+Cyber laws protect the victims and prosecute the offender against this offense.

 IT Act, 2000 went through amendments under the Indian Penal Code in the year 2008.
 These were made in light of the laws on cybercrime – IT Act, 2000 by way of the IT Act, 2008.
 They were enforced at the beginning of 2009 to strengthen the cybersecurity laws.